 Here’s what is expected from new membership applicants (and renewing members)

-- Application for Membership Template (Word document – updated December, 2019)
+- Application for Membership – Template (Word document – updated for 2021)

 All Clubs are required to complete and process any hard copy applications received, online.

-If Clubs choose to use their own form, they need to ensure that the declarations contained in the Template are provided on their application form.
+If Clubs choose to use their own form, they must ensure that ALL of the information and declarations contained in the Template are provided on their application form.